 - Sadou Soumana, Senior Economic Recovery and Development Technical Advisor, IRC Niger

-*This event will be in English with French interpretation*
+*This event was in English with French interpretation*

-This event is part of the thematic area: Sequencing, Layering, and Integrating Humanitarian, Development, and Peace Assistance.
+This event was part of the thematic area: Sequencing, Layering, and Integrating Humanitarian, Development, and Peace Assistance.

 Mette Karlsen is a development and humanitarian assistance practitioner.
 She is currently the head of the cash unit at UNHCR Jordan which is one of the organization’s largest and most sophisticated cash operations globally.
 Over the course of her career, Mette has worked for a wide variety of international NGOs and multi-lateral organizations.
 She has done everything from conducting the US government’s first humanitarian assessment of the Venezuela crisis, to working to strengthen farmer cooperatives in the high plains of Bolivia, to promoting reproductive health among new mothers in Tajikistan.
 She was the Senior Regional Advisor for the America and Caribbean region for USAID’s Office of Food for Peace (2016-2018), as well as team leader for USAID’s food security response to the Ebola crisis (2014-2016).
 Mette has a Masters in food security, was a Mickey Leland International Hunger Fellow (2003-2005), and a Peace Corps Volunteer in Latvia (1997-2000).